yeshua453/website/docs/controls/gesturedetector.md

 Triggered immediately after the down event of the second tap.

 Event handler argument is an instance of `TapEvent` class.

+### `on_enter`

+Triggered when a mouse pointer has entered this control.

+Event handler argument is an instance of `HoverEvent` class.

+### `on_exit`

+Triggered when a mouse pointer has exited this control.

+Event handler argument is an instance of `HoverEvent` class.

+### `on_horizontal_drag_end`

+A pointer that was previously in contact with the screen with a primary button and moving horizontally is no longer in contact with the screen and was moving at a specific velocity when it stopped contacting the screen.

+Event handler argument is an instance of `DragEndEvent` class with the following properties:

+* `primary_velocity` - the velocity the pointer was moving along the primary axis when it stopped contacting the screen, in logical pixels per second.
+* `velocity_x` - x component of the pointer's velocity when it stopped contacting the screen.
+* `velocity_y` - y component of the pointer's velocity when it stopped contacting the screen.

 ### `on_horizontal_drag_start`